 Topics: Retail, product movement, data validation, retail sales data, causal data collection, in stock at retail, CPG companies, national merchandising coverage, set up displays quicker, Data Collection, Audits, Auditing, compliance, technology

 As the Holiday Season approaches, we reflect on the previous year and our accomplishments, memories and events which influence next year’s direction and goals.
 At SAS Retail Services, 2019 is a year influenced by change.
 Change which began by the formation of a completely new company focused on bringing growth to retail via product movement.
 As we cross the threshold into 2020, we bring with us not only a new mission, but an important focus which will make 2020 our most important year yet: Our people.

 Topics: millennials, employees, product movement, national merchandising coverage, culture, people powered, appreciation

 Ever wonder why supermarkets look the same, or how and why product location is universal to certain retail chains?

-SAS Retail Services is one of the top experts when it comes to inputting merchandizing plans and executing Planograms, or as the industry gurus would say, POGs.
-POGs are used in the merchandising industry as an organization tool for stores to take their visual standards and make them come to life!
+SAS Retail Services is one of the top experts when it comes to inputting merchandising plans and executing Planograms, or as the industry gurus would say, POGs.
+POGs are used in the merchandising industry as an organizational tool for stores to take their visual standards and make them come to life!